 There will be two conference workshops for ICAS 2019.
 For registration fee payment and other information please consult with the workshop registration flyer given below.

-Number of seats: 50 (first come basis)
+Number of seats for each workshop: 50 (first come basis)

 Topics and Resource Persons

 Workshop-I (9:00 am--12.30 pm, December 26, 2019): Applying Propensity Score Approaches to Complex Survey Data Analyses

 Propensity score analyses (PSA) are widely used in analyzing observational datasets to reduce the impact of confounding due to observed covariates.
 In many of these applied studies, nationally representative population-based complex survey datasets are frequently used.
 Most of these studies choose to ignore the complex survey design features (strata, PSU, survey weights); partly because there is a lack of clear guidelines of how PSA should be implemented in a complex survey data analysis context.
 Only a few relatively recent studies have examined how to incorporate PSA in this context, and some of the recommendations are contradictory, inconclusive or not generalizable to all types of PSA.
 This short workshop will help recognize some of the challenges and open questions in this regard.
 The workshop is aimed for practitioners; particularly focused on demonstrating the implementation of PSA in a complex survey data analysis context through an illustrative data analysis exercise.
 The prerequisite is knowledge of multiple regression analysis and working knowledge in R. Some background in PSA and survey data features would be useful, but not required.

 The workshop would be designed such that the participants do not need a computer or use R (more focus on theory/concepts) during the workshop.
 The only requirement is to use a laptop/smartphone to answer live questions posted on this link: https://pollev.com/ehsank878 during the workshop.
 All of the materials will be posted on the workshop page for the participants to try out the R codes/implementations later.